mims-harvard/TDC/README.md

 TDC is hosted in [Harvard Dataverse](https://dataverse.harvard.edu/).
 When dataverse is under maintenance, TDC will not able to retrieve datasets.
 Although rare, when it happens, please come back in couple of hours or check the status by visiting the [dataverse website](https://dataverse.harvard.edu/).

 ## License
 TDC codebase is under MIT license.
-For individual dataset usage, please refer to the dataset license.
-We will also collect and provide them in the website soon.
+For individual dataset usage, please refer to the dataset license in the website.